SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

  - Bullet count is capped at 1200 and Laser count at 150 to prevent slowdown in some situations
  - Beast spirits no longer spawn during bombs
  - Wave 9 fairy HP has been decreased
+ - The hitbox indicator follows the player after a barrier break

 Th19BugFixes:
  - Mamizou non spell increases in difficulty with boss lvl